Exese-bit/Exese-bit/README.md

 **I am currently pursuing a double major in Electrical Engineering and Mathematics at Lund University in Lund, Sweden.
 I have a vested interest in hardware engineering and computational science.
 Take a look at some of my projects!**

-My current focus is on FPGA based FMCW radar signal processing -- found in the "" repository
+My current focus is on FPGA based FMCW radar signal processing -- found in the "fpga-radar-projects" repository